 About Emerge Energy Services LP

 This release contains certain statements that are "forward-looking statements."
 These statements can be identified by the use of forward-looking terminology including "may," "believe," "will," "expect," "anticipate," or "estimate."
-These forward-looking statements involve risks and uncertainties, and there can be no assurance that actual results will not differ materially from those expected by management of the Partnership.
-When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements in the Partnership`s Annual Report on Form 10-K filed with the SEC.
-The risk factors and other factors noted in the Annual Report could cause actual results to differ materially from those contained in any forward-looking statement.
-Except as required by law, the Partnership does not undertake any obligation to update or revise such forward-looking statements to reflect events or circumstances that occur after the date hereof.
+These forward-looking statements involve risks and uncertainties, and there can be no assurance that actual results will not differ materially from those expected by management of Emerge Energy.
+When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements in Emerge Energy`s periodic reports filed with the SEC.
+The risk factors and other factors noted in such periodic reports could cause actual results to differ materially from those contained in any forward-looking statement.
+Except as required by law, Emerge Energy does not undertake any obligation to update or revise such forward-looking statements to reflect events or circumstances that occur after the date hereof.

 The issuer of this announcement warrants that they are solely responsible for the content, accuracy and originality of the information contained therein.